ingridscience

 This kind of mixture, with tiny particles of one substance mixed into another, is called a colloid.
 In this case, solid particles are mixed into a liquid.

-To separate this mixture the water can be evaporated away to leave the cornstarch - this will happen quickly if the oobleck falls as drops on a surface.
+To separate this mixture, the water can be evaporated away to leave the cornstarch - this will happen quickly if the oobleck falls as drops on a desk or surface.

 Water and other liquids have certain properties and behave like many familiar fluids - if you stir them they move out of the way quickly.
 Oobleck doesn't act like these - when oobleck is hit or moved suddenly, it gets more rigid, or viscous.